 - "Screening for prediabetes and type 2 diabetes with an informal assessment of risk factors or validated risk calculator should be done in asymptomatic adults.
 Grade B" - "Testing for prediabetes and/ or type 2 diabetes in asymptomatic people should be considered in adults of any age with overweight or obesity (BMI ≥25 kg/m2 or ≥23 kg/m2 in Asian Americans) who have one or more risk factors.
 Grade B" - "For all people screening should begin at age thirty-five years.
 Grade B" - "If tests are normal, repeat screening recommended at a minimum of three-year intervals is reasonable, sooner with symptoms or change in risk (i.e., weight gain).
-Grade C" - "To screen for prediabetes and type 2 diabetes, fasting plasma glucose, 2-h plasma glucose during 75-g oral glucose tolerance test, and A1C are each appropriate.
+Grade C" - "To screen for prediabetes and type 2 diabetes, fasting plasma glucose, 2-h plasma glucose during 75g oral glucose tolerance test, and A1C are each appropriate.
+Grade B" - "When using oral glucose tolerance testing as a screen for diabetes, adequate carbohydrate intake (at least 150 g/ day) should be assured for three days prior to testing.
+Grade A" - "In people with prediabetes and type 2 diabetes, identify and treat cardiovascular disease risk factors.
+Grade A" - "Risk-based screening for prediabetes and/or type 2 diabetes should be considered after the onset of puberty or after ten years of age, whichever occurs earlier, in children and adolescents with overweight (BMI ≥85th percentile) or obesity (BMI ≥95th percentile) and who have one or more risk factor for diabetes.
 Grade B"

-- "When using oral glucose tolerance testing as a screen for diabetes, adequate carbohydrate intake (at least 150 g/ day) should be assured for three days prior to testing.
-Grade A" - "Risk-based screening for prediabetes and/or type 2 diabetes should be considered after the onset of puberty or after ten years of age, whichever occurs earlier, in children and adolescents with overweight (BMI ≥85th percentile) or obesity (BMI ≥95th percentile) and who have one or more risk factor for diabetes.
-Grade B" - "Consider screening people for prediabetes or diabetes if on certain medications, such as glucocorticoids, statins, thiazide diuretics, some HIV medications, and second-generation antipsychotic medications, as these agents are known to increase the risk of these conditions.
-Grade E" - "In people who are prescribed second-generation antipsychotic medications, screen for prediabetes and diabetes at baseline and repeat 12-16 weeks after medication initiation or sooner, if clinically indicated, and annually.
-Grade B" - "People with HIV should be screened for diabetes and prediabetes with an FPG test before starting antiretroviral therapy, at the time of switching antiretroviral therapy, and 3-6 months after starting or switching antiretroviral therapy.
-If initial screening results are normal, FPG should be checked annually.
+"People with HIV should be screened for diabetes and prediabetes with a fasting glucose test before starting antiretroviral therapy, at the time of switching antiretroviral therapy, and three to six months after starting or switching antiretroviral therapy.
+If initial screening results are normal, fasting glucose should be checked annually.
 Grade E"